rackerlabs/technical-blog/_posts/2020-02-27-which-departments-should-be-involved-in-setting-up-marketing-cloud-and-why.md

 you can use automation to preemptively email clients with answers to those questions.

 Your service team can also give you client feedback about the emails they’re receiving from your company.
 You can then use Marketing Cloud to adjust your email strategy.
-This kind of information is valuable for implementing this technology exactly as your company intends to use it.
+This kind of information is valuable for implementing this technology to fit the way company intends to use it.

-The service team is also a great asset for testing the capabilities of your Marketing Cloud solution from a client's perspective.
+The service team is also a great asset for testing the [capabilities of your Marketing Cloud](https://blog.rackspace.com/similarities-differences-salesforce-marketing-cloud-pardot) solution from a client's perspective.
 Set up a process for regularly checking in with these team members as you move through the implementation phase.
-Ask them to review and test aspects of your Marketing Cloud and you plan to use it.
+Request that they review and test aspects of your Marketing Cloud setup.

-## Information Technology
+### Information Technology

 Depending on the amount of data you want to bring into Marketing Cloud, the Information Technology department (IT) is often involved in implementation.
 The IT department helps ensure: